The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes: The Pinnacle Architecture

 Parallelism therefore requires that the Clifford frame acts as a tensor product across the units which are to be parallelised.
 One way to achieve this (following Ref.~\cite{he_extractors_2025}) could be to perform $\overline{\text{CNOT}}$ gates that entangle processing units physically using additional logical measurements, so that they can be excluded from the Clifford frame.
 However, this approach leads to a time cost that scales with the number of $\overline{\text{CNOT}}$ gates, which can quickly cause the benefits of parallelism to be erased.
 In particular, it performs poorly in the common setting where one part of the circuit is highly parallelisable but another is not, since the cost of parallelising the former part scales with the number of entangling gates in the latter part.

 We instead propose a more flexible alternative that allows for parallelism when it is beneficial but avoids the cost of physically implementing every $\overline{\text{CNOT}}$ gate.
-To develop this approach, we introduce the technique of \textit{Clifford frame cleaning}.
+To develop this approach, we use the technique of \textit{Clifford frame cleaning}.
 Precisely, let $\mathbf{K}$ be a set of logical qubits and $\mathbf{K}'\subset \mathbf{K}$ be a subset of $\left| \mathbf{K}'\right|$ of these logical qubits.
 If $C$ is a Clifford frame acting on $\mathbf{K}$, cleaning $C$ off $\mathbf{K}'$ means physically performing a Clifford $U$ such that $CU$ acts trivially on $\mathbf{K}'$.
 We show in \cref{lem:cleaning1} that this can be done using at most $4\left|\mathbf{K}'\right|$ logical Pauli product measurements on $\mathbf{K}$.
+We note that an instance of Clifford frame cleaning was previously introduced in Ref.~\cite{chamberland_universal_2022} for the specific purpose of caching in surface code architectures; the construction we present is more generally applicable to arbitrary generalised surgery architectures.

 Harnessing this tool, our flexible parallelism framework is as follows.
 We consider processing units to automatically be \textit{joined} into larger units at any point in the circuit where there is an entangling gate between the units.
 From that point on, $\bar{T}$ gates and logical measurements on any of the constituent processing units of this joined unit are assumed to require joint logical Pauli product measurements across the entire joined unit, meaning that only one such gate can be implemented on the joined unit per logical timestep.
 At any later time, we can then \textit{separate} a processing unit (with $\kappa$ logical qubits) from a joined unit by cleaning the Clifford frame off the joined unit, at a cost of at most $4\kappa$ additional logical timesteps.
 From then on, logical measurements on the separated unit can again be performed in parallel with the unit it was separated from.
 This process is shown in \cref{fig:cleaning}.